OrleansContrib/Orleans.SyncWork/README.md

 | OrleansTasks          |  2.130 s | 0.0055 s | 0.0084 s |

 And of course note, that in the above the Orleans tasks are _limited_ to my local cluster.
 In a more real situation where you have multiple nodes to the cluster, you could expect to get better timing, though you'd probably have to deal more with network latency.

-### Orleans.SyncWork.Demo.Services

-This project defines several grains to demonstrate the workings of the `Orleans.SyncWork` package, through the Web API, benchmark, and tests.